We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 • Champions hold back.
 The person who would otherwise coach you on internal politics doesn't want their candid advice captured in a tool their IT department might audit.

-The irony is painful: the tool designed to capture authentic conversation is the thing preventing it from happening.
+The result is counterproductive: the tool designed to capture authentic conversation is the thing preventing it from happening.

 3. Enterprise IT Blocks Your Bot